 The media gave rather blunt headlines of the U.S. performance in these international tests this week.
 “U.S. students continue to trail Asian students in math, reading, science”…

-View original 927 woorden meer
+View original post 927 woorden meer